Chana823/Chana823/README.md

 ### Hi there 👋 I'm Chanaka

-**Chana823/Chana823** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- Hi, I'm Chanaka.
 I design, analyse and manage software projects.

 - 🔭 Currently I'm an Information Systems Master Student at Uppsala University who have 5 years of experience in the IT industry.
 I have experience providing inception to delivery  management in Large Scale Enterprise IT implementations.
 My github portfolio consist of 2 lab projects I have developed with C# as a part of my Master program subject Contemporary software development.
 Both of the labs are command line applications and follows object oriented programming concepts and design patterns.

 - 🌱 I’m currently learning AI and ML as a subject in my Master program